-Grade 4 (See content statement P4.3.)
-Grade 8 (See content statement P8.1.)
-Grade 12 (See content statement P12.1.)
+Grade 4 Grade 8 s for states of matter Grade 12 (See content statement P4.3.)
+(See content statement P8.1.)
+(See content statement P12.1.)
 Identifying Science Principles Identifying Science Principles Identifying Science Principles Classify samples of material as solid, liquid, or gas.
 Given an animation of molecules in motion, identify the substance that is being illustrated as a solid, liquid, or gas.
 Explain why ice is harder than liquid water in terms of the strength of the force between the molecules.
 Using Science Principles Using Science Principles Using Science Principles Infer that a change of state (e.g., freezing or melting) affects the identity of an object but not the identity of the material of which it is made.
 Predict how the mass of a sample of iodine will change after sublimation.
-Justify the prediction based on what occurs during sublimation at a molecular level.Use the concept of mole arrangements and bonds explain why graphite is y and diamond is very hard though they are both ma pure carbon.
+Justify the prediction based on what occurs during sublimation at a molecular level.
+Use the concept of molecular arrangements and bonds to explain why graphite is very soft and diamond is very hard, even though they are both made of pure carbon.
 Using Scientific Inquiry Using Scientific Inquiry Using Scientific Inquiry Collect, display, and interpret data showing how the temperature of a substance changes over time as it cools and becomes a solid.
 Plan and conduct an investigation to determine the melting point and boiling point of an unknown substance.
 Using molecular theory, explain the results of experiments showing how the volume of three different liquids changes when they are heated.
 Using Technological Design Using Technological Design Using Technological Design Propose a method for determining for certain whether holiday chocolates that have been shaped by different processes (melting, freezing, reshaping, or breaking into pieces) have the same amount of chocolate in them.
-Choose the best solution for increasing the altitude of a hot air balloon based on an understanding of the macroscopic and microscopic changes that occur when the gas inside the balloon is heated.
+Choose the best solution for increasing the altitude of a hot air balloon based on an under- standing of the macroscopic and microscopic changes that occur when the gas inside the balloon is heated.
 Design an instrument to measure temperature as accurately as possible, taking into account both the thermal properties of liquids and solids to be used in the device and the structural shape and dimensions of the device.